- 3D Models (0)

 Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 Typically, the first symptom is a painless lump, usually noticed by the woman.

-If a solid lump is detected, doctors take a sample by using a hollow needle or by making an incision and removing part or all of the lump and then examine the tissue under a microscope (biopsy).
+If a solid lump is detected, doctors use a hollow needle to remove a sample of tissue or make an incision and remove part or all of the lump and then examine the tissue under a microscope (biopsy).

 Breast cancer almost always requires surgery, sometimes with radiation therapy, chemotherapy, other drugs, or a combination.

 Outcome is hard to predict and depends partly on the characteristics and spread of the cancer.

 Breast disorders may be noncancerous (benign) or cancerous (malignant).
 Most are noncancerous and not life threatening.
 Often, they do not require treatment.
 In contrast, breast cancer can mean loss of a breast or of life.
 Thus, for many women, breast cancer is their worst fear.
 However, potential problems can often be detected early when women regularly examine their breasts themselves, are examined regularly by their doctor, and have mammograms as recommended.
 Early detection of breast cancer can be essential to successful treatment.

 Breast cancer is the most common cancer among women and, of cancers, is the most common cause of death among Hispanic women and the second most common cause of death in women of other races (after lung cancer).
 Experts estimate that in 2020 in the United States, the following is expected:

 Breast cancers in men account for about 1% of all breast cancers.